 "They ran on us a lot more than we thought they we thought they would [based on what] they had done the previous week," said Fisher captain Ray Aftandilians.
 Freshman star Tom Gorman's touchdown after a five yard run on the Green Wave's first drive put Fisher up 6-0.
 They failed to make the two-point conversion.

-On Zahm's opening drive,

-they gained about 55 yards,

-but failed to put the ball in

-the end zone.
-A few plays

-later, the Zahmbies scored,

-but failed to make the conversion.
-At the half, the

-game was tied at six, and a

-win seemed within reach for

-again during the third quarter, scoring his second

-touchdown of the game.
-The

-Green Wave proceed to

-complete the two-point conversion, putting the score at

-day long," linebacker

-Gorman.
-"The game ball

-definitely went to him.
-He

-"He was just awesome, all

-said of

-Gorman came through

-Zahm had some troubles from the start.
-On fourth play of game, a Zahm defensive end dislocated
+Z a h m had some troubles from the start.
+On fourth play of game, a Z a h m defensive end dislocated his knee.

-caught everything we threw at him."

-The Green Wave's defense again proved to be the team's strongest point.

-"[Zahm] kept trying to get the big pass, but it wasnat working,"Aftandilians said.

-Although the muddy conditions of the field almost assisted Zahm in scoring again.

-During the fourth quarter, Fisher's punter slipped during the mud and consequently the ball only traveled 10 yards.
+"A lot of people are starting to catch on and learn what they are supposed to do."
+Greg Carney Sorin quarterback On Zahm's opening drive, they gained about 55 yards, but failed to put the ball in the end zone.
+A few plays later, the Zahmbies scored, but failed to make the conversion.
+At the half, the game was tied at six, and a win seemed within reach for either team.
+Gorman came through again during the third quarter, scoring his second touchdown of the game.
+The Green Wave proceed to complete the two-point conversion, putting the score at 14-6.
+"He was just awesome, all day long," linebacker Aftandilians said of Gorman.
+"The game ball definitely went to him.
+He caught everything we threw at him."
+The Green Wave's defense again proved to be the team's strongest point. "[Zahm] kept trying to get the big pass, but it wasnât working,"Aftandilians said.
+Although the muddy conditions of the field almost assisted Zahm in scoring During the fourth quarter, Fisher's punter slipped during the mud and consequently the ball only traveled 10 yards.
 The Zahmbies took over on the Fisher forty, but the Green Wave defensive prevented any potential damage to their undefeated season.
 "Our defense came up big.
 [Zahm] went all four downs," Aftandilians said.
 "Our defense is huge.
 For the first time our secondary was tested.
 They definitely showed they could do it."

-Fisher will play Keenan in the first round of the playoffs, and while the Green Wave is riding on momentum from its perfect record, it is not letting the success go to its head.
+Fisher will play Keenan in the first round of the play-offs, and while the Green Wave is riding on momentum from its perfect record, it is not letting the success go to its head.

-"We need to work on improving our offense and working together to play more as a team.
-We just need to get better at what we're doing," Aftandilians said.

-"We have a good plan, and we just need to keep working on it."
+"We need to work on "We need to work on improving our offense and working together to play more as a team.
+We just need to get better at what we're doing," Aftandilians said "We have a good plan, and we just need to keep working on it."
 Contact Joe Hettler at jhettler@nd.edu and Joe Lindsley at Lindsley.1@nd.edu.

-"A lot of people are starting to catch on and learn what they are supposed to do."

-Greg Carney Sorin guarterback

-his knee.
+Wet Your Whistle!